-Easy to get around and welcoming of visitors, Ireland is perfect for honeymooners who love new experiences.
-The capital city of Dublin has a bounty of attractions – many of which are in easy walking distance of each another.
-Whether you're in Dublin to check out historic sites like St. Patrick's Cathedral, Dublin Castle, and Trinity College, or to embrace the cosmopolitan lifestyle by visiting Temple Bar, O'Connell Street, or Grafton Street, the city offers something for everyone.
+Easy to navigate and always welcoming of visitors, Ireland is perfect for honeymooners who crave new experiences.
+The capital city of Dublin has a bounty of attractions, many of which are within easy walking distance of one another.
+Whether you check out historic sites like St. Patrick’s Cathedral, Dublin Castle, and Trinity College, or embrace the city’s cosmopolitan lifestyle at Temple Bar, O'Connell Street, and Grafton Street, Dublin has something for everyone.

 A Grand Tour of Dublin - No trip to Ireland is complete without spending time in its enchanting capital city.
 The list of attractions is seemingly endless, from historical sites like St. Patrick's Cathedral and Trinity College to popular destinations such as Temple Bar and the Guinness Storehouse.
 Meanwhile, newlyweds will be amazed at the shopping, restaurants and prime people-watching opportunities along Grafton and O'Connell Streets.

 Be sure to stop at Brazen Head – officially Ireland's oldest pub – for a pint before embarking on a romantic stroll along the River Liffey at dusk.
 Or visit the historic Shelbourne Hotel for afternoon tea in the Lord Mayor's lounge.
 It's a unique experience that shouldn't be missed.

 Killarney - The Killarney region is home to Killarney National Park and the country's highest mountain range, making it the perfect destination for couples in love with the outdoors.
 The landscape offers majestic mountains, pristine lakes, rivers/waterfalls, lush forest, and diverse wildlife.
 Visitors can explore via car, foot, bike, and boat, or even take horse-drawn carriage rides through the mountains, including the breathtaking Gap of Dunloe.